Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Preliminaries

 \subsection{Laminations}

-A geodesic lamination on a hyperbolic surface $S$ is a closed subset of $S$ consisting of disjoint geodesics, which are called leaves.
+A geodesic lamination on a hyperbolic surface $S$ is a closed subset of $S$ consisting of disjoint simple geodesics, which are called leaves.
 For a geodesic lamination $\lambda$, each component of $S \setminus \lambda$ is called a complementary region of $\lambda$.
-We say that a geodesic lamination is {\sl arational} when every complementary region is simply connected.
-A subset $l$ of a geodesic lamination is called a {\sl minimal component} when for each leaf $\ell$ of $l$, its closure $\bar \ell$ coincides with $l$.
+We say that a geodesic lamination is {\em arational} when every complementary region is either simply connected or in the case when $S$ is not closed, a topologically open annulus whose core curve is homotopic to a puncture or a boundary component of $S$.
+A subset $l$ of a geodesic lamination consisting of leaves is called a {\em minimal component} when for each leaf $\ell$ of $l$, its closure $\bar \ell$ coincides with $l$.
 Any geodesic lamination is decomposed into finitely many minimal components and finitely many non-compact isolated leaves.

-A measured lamination is a (possibly empty) geodesic lamination endowed with a transverse measure which is invariant with respect to a homotopy along leaves.
+A measured lamination is a (possibly empty) geodesic lamination endowed with a transverse measure which is invariant with respect to homotopies along leaves.
 The support of the transverse measure of a measured lamination $\mu$, which is a geodesic lamination, is called the support of $\mu$ and is denoted by $|\mu|$.
 When we consider a measured lamination, we always assume that its support is the entire lamination.
 The measured lamination space $\ML(S)$ is the set of measured laminations on $S$ endowed with the weak topology.
 Thurston proved that $\ML(S)$ is homeomorphic to $\reals^{6g-6+2p}$, where $g$ is the genus and $p$ is the number of punctures.
 A weighted disjoint union of closed geodesics can be regarded as a measured lamination.
 It was shown by Thurston that the set of weighted disjoint unions of closed geodesics is dense in $\ML(S)$.

 The projective lamination space $\PML(S)$ is the space obtained by taking a quotient of $\ML(S) \setminus \{\emptyset\}$ identifying scalar multiples.
 Thurston constructed a natural compactification of the Teichm\"{u}ller space whose boundary is $\PML(S)$ in such a way that the mapping class group acts continuously on the compactification.